 Sources and references

-2Figures are for typical domestic consumption for customers that Pay As You Go (11,500 kWh for gas and 2,700 kWh).
+1Figures are for how much energy customers on Pay As You Go typically use (11,500 kWh for gas and 2,700 kWh).
 This will vary based on actual household usage.

 Find more answers here